hxrshdeepsingh/Aurora-Framework/readme.md

 # Aurora Framework

 Aurora is a backdoor framework for creating windows payload.
-It consists of a control server and client payloads, and uses sockets to establish connections.
+It consists of a control server and payloads, and uses sockets to establish connections.

 ## Features
 Payload can: